GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials/README.md

 <p align="right"><a href="#home">Top of page</a></p><p id="pib"></p>

-## **PREVIOUS ITERATIONS AND BUGS.**

-The first iteration of this project was built without a proper uderstanding of the 'Mobile First' Developement concept.
-As a result it made it difficult to figure out the best approach to making the application responsive.
-Following engagement with Code Institute tutor support new concepts and ideas were discussed that helped resolve the decision to start again using some of the same design ideas but approaching the build from a new perspective.
-The end result was more responsive in its initial design from the ground up and as a result easier to complete than the first attempt.

-- ### **Bugs**
+## **BUGS.**

 Apart from the usual spelling mistakes and formatting to tidy up, a number of bugs were identified during the testing phase and updated.
-These included but were not exclusively, having to add titles and aria labelling to the contact form to avoid the issue of not having specific labels **(The decision not to use labels in this instance was deliberate and in line with the specific design aspirations for the form layout.)**.

-Updating the main images from .png files to .webp format in order to reduce loading times and caching issues.

-Discovering redundant css styling while using the Chrome Developer tools but in the process understanding more about how these tools are extremely useful in the devlopment design and testing phase.
+This site was built from a responsive persepctive from the start (learned from project 1).
+The main bugs encountered were in the javascript.
+There was an issue when the sound files would not play when the game was completed.
+This was resolved by changing the relative path information to get the files to respond.
+Also, getting the win function to work took some slack help from the code institute channel to solve.
+Eventually calling the correct functions was the solution to resolving that bug.

-There will undoubtedly be other issues that I am currently unaware of and styling changes that I will make as I gain additional knowledge during the remaining course modules.
-It has been a very enjoyable albeit sometimes incredibly frustrating process but ultimately extremely rewarding and fun.
+There will undoubtedly be other issues that I am currently unaware of that will be spotted by wiser heads.
+It has been a very erewarding process despite the very steep learning curve.

 ---